BotScutters/blog_source/content/articles/mary_jane_the_model.md

 X, y = data[features], data['total_sales']
 ```

-and voila!
+and Voila!
 I had myself a dataframe containing only my 15 features most highly correlated with my target variable.
 Sure, 15 was an arbitrary choice that just felt a bit better than 60 and I knew there were all kinds of imperfections in the data…but this was something I could regress on with a bit less guilt.

 From there I generated an 80/20 train/test split (with a fixed random seed for repeatability, of course), fit a vanilla linear regression model on the X, y values from my training set and then used the model to predict the y values based on only the X from my training set.
 Unfortunately the precise results from my first run have been lost to the iterative ages, but if memory serves my initial training R^2 came out to about 0.3, with my test R^2 a bit closer to 0.2.
 I stuck the last few steps in a for-loop and iterated through 50 random seeds to generate a plot much like the following to show me how much it was varying just based on how the dataset was randomly split.
 Note that the plot below was actually generated after I had already started a bit of feature engineering.